elem-app/spaceport/docs/Guides.md

 └────────────────┘       └────────────────┘       └────────────────┘
 ```

 1. **Rewriting** is the process of generating specs from reference sources.
 First, feature specs are synthesized from product requirements, issues, documentation, or code for the business logic.
-Then, they are transformed into executable specs, which are more granular and are about design/implementation details.
+Then, they are transformed into testable specs, which are more granular and are about design/implementation details.
-   If you have an executable spec, you can skip this step.
+   If you have a testable spec, you can skip this step.
-2. **Transpiling** is the process of generating test scripts from executable specs.
+2. **Transpiling** is the process of generating test scripts from testable specs.

 Afterwards, Spaceport can execute the test scripts to verify the expected behavior.